 Clearly the calculation has been made that most citizens will not, or cannot afford time off to fight these false tickets.
 People simply pay the piper and write it off as a cost of living here.

-What I saw in Evanston court made my stomach turn.
+What I saw in

 There were unemployed, sick and elderly on walkers and canes, one woman even rolling her oxygen tank, all inconvenienced, but appearing at this imitation court, feeling aggravated and abused.
 But present to fight against what they knew to be unfair and wrong.